PClark344/JavaScript/README.md

 # JavaScript
-JavaScript Used to Produce Worksheets for Teaching.
+JavaScript used to Produce Worksheets for Teaching.

+Author: Paul Clark

+Date:   25/05/2009

+Language: JavaScript

-Anagrams and Word Soup are in Separate Directories.
+Code for Anagrams and Word Soup are in Separate Directories called Anagrams and Word V2.0.

 To run Anagrams invoke Anagram.htm file.
 This produces a Worksheet of Anagrams of the Words that you input.